How Much Does a Mini-Split Cost?

 • Locations with hot and cold spots.

-ENERGY STAR also recommends using mini-splits in houses with special challenges, like:
+ENERGY STAR also advises using mini-splits in houses with special challenges, such as:

 • Pricey electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either because of high fuel costs or decreased efficiency.
+• Costly central heat, either as a result of high fuel expenses or decreased efficiency.

-In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy more accurage control over temps from room to room, because of zoned mini-split technology.
+When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy more accurage control over temperatures from room to room, because of zoned mini-split technology.

 Our Specialists Can Take on All Your Mini-Split Installation Needs

-From helping you pick the right model to knowledgeably installing it, our pros at Pepper AC & Htg Inc can take care of all your mini-split installation needs.
-Reach us at 940-202-1184 right away to learn how a mini-split system can make your house comfier and to receive your free estimate!
+From helping you pick the right model to knowledgeably installing it, our pros at Pepper AC & Heat can take care of all your mini-split installation needs.
+Reach us at 940-202-1184 today to find out how a mini-split system can make your home more comfortable and to request your free estimate!